2024 Microbiome Course and Symposium by ISB

 Two Events, Three Days

-ISB is hosting a two-day course on October 16 & 17, 2024, followed by a symposium on October 18, 2024.
-Both events are virtual and free.
+ISB hosted a two-day course on October 16 & 17, 2024, followed by a symposium on October 18, 2024.
+Both events were virtual and free.
 The intended audience for these events are graduate students, postdocs, principal investigators, industry scientists, educators, clinicians, or any other variety of microbiome-curious person from across the globe.

 Days One and Two: Course